nmsuri28/Scraping-w-Puppeteer/README.md

 # Scraping-w-Puppeteer
+Just some scraping with Puppeteer.
+Click on thumbnail to watch scrape
 [![Watch the video](documentation/screenshot.JPG)](https://youtu.be/CCla2oDZ9XE)

-Just some scraping with Puppeteer.

 # Why?